equitymarkets/InvestmentBanking/README.md

 #### Questions to Answer:

-1. What kinds of trends are revealed by tracking investment banking fees from 2017-2021?
+1. Who are the largest investment banks by market share and how did they trend during a five-year window?
-2. What is the size of these banks in terms of total revenue and total assets?
+2. What is the size of the banks currently, based on total revenue and total assets and how do they compare to IB fees?
-3. How big of a part of the overall revenue is the investment banking revenue for these banks?
+3. How big of a portion of these banks non-interest income are IB fees?
+4. What do measures of central tendency and standard deviation tell us about the results?

 #### Dataset to be Used: